litmuschaos/litmus/mkdocs/docs/experiments/categories/spring-boot/spring-boot-faults.md

     appkind: 'deployment'
   # It can be active/stop
   engineState: 'active'
-  chaosServiceAccount: spring-boot-memory-stress-sa
+  chaosServiceAccount: spring-boot-faults-sa
   experiments:
-    - name: spring-boot-memory-stress
+    - name: spring-boot-faults
       spec:
         components:
           env:
+            # set chaos duration (in sec) as desired
+            - name: TOTAL_CHAOS_DURATION
+              value: '30'

+            # port of the spring boot application
+            - name: CM_PORT
+              value: '8080'

+            # it enables spring app-kill fault
+            - name: CM_KILL_APPLICATION_ACTIVE
+              value: 'true'

+            # it enables spring-boot memory stress fault
+            - name: CM_MEMORY_ACTIVE
+              value: ''

-            # it contains fraction of used cpu.
-0.70 equals 70%.
+            # it contains fraction of memory to be stressed(0.70 equals 70%)
             # it supports value in range [0.01,0.95]
+            # it is applicable when memory is active
             - name: MEMORY_FILL_FRACTION
               value: '0.70'

-            # port of the spring boot application
+            ## percentage of total pods to target
-            - name: CM_PORT
+            - name: PODS_AFFECTED_PERC
-              value: '8080'
+              value: ''

 ```